-Mindsets are linked in the literature to learning, i.e., the flexibility to change.
-For example, having gone through a learning experience, will the person, in the future, if exposed to a similar stimuli, act differently, i.e., have they learnt from the first experience.
-To learn, one needs to go around the complete Learning Cycle (Figure 1).
-Whether one learns or not, depends on whether one updates one's individual mental models (mindsets).
-Note that part of one's mindset is related to shared mental models, i.e., from one's organisation, society etc (see Figure 2).
-Examples of individual (box titled 'Internal or Individual Personality') and shared (related to 'External or Organisational Environment') mental models are also shown in the creativity model presented in Filmore 2007b.
+- Mindsets are linked in the literature to learning i.e., the flexibility to change.
+For example, having gone through a learning experience, whether in the future, being exposed to a similar stimuli, the person will act differently i.e., whether they have learnt from the first experience. - To learn, one needs to go around the complete Learning Cycle.
+Whether one learns, depends on whether one updates ones individual and shared mental models (mindsets): see next slides. - Note that part of one's mindset is related to shared mental models i.e., from one's company, society etc.

-Figure 1: The Learning Cycle and its place at the centre of 'Individual Learning'.
+Single Loop Learning

+Source: Kim, D.H.
+(1993)

-Key: The Kolb Learning Cycle (centre), Lewin's Model (middle), Koffman/Kim (Organisational Learning: outer) In Single Loop Learning (Figure 2), an individual has tried something out (implement - action) and observed a response.
-They have learnt something, e.g., acquired some knowledge, but with the same circumstances in the future, they will act in the same way, i.e., a definition of a 'Mindset'.
-(NB., the individual and shared mental models may be drawn on, i.e., to affect the individual's actions, but they are not updated.)
+In Single Loop Learning, an individual has tried something out (implement - action) and observed a response.

+They have learnt something e.g., acquired some knowledge, but with the same circumstances in the future, they will act in the same way.
+I.e., A definition of a Mindset.

-Figure 2: Single Loop Learning; adapted from Kim (1993).
+(NB The individual and shared mental models may be drawn on i.e., to affect the individual state actions.)

+Individual Double Loop Learning

+Source: Kim, D.H.
+(1993)

-In Individual Double Loop Learning (Figure 3), learning has taken place as a result of assessment (theorising), which has altered the individual's mental models i.e., frameworks or routines (or both).
-In this case, when for example the same environmental response occurs, then a different assessment (reflection) would lead to a different implementation (action plan) i.e., it affects future action.
-(NB., again shared mental models may be drawn on).
+In Individual Double Loop Learning, learning has taken place as a result of assessment (theorising), which has altered the individuals mental models i.e., frameworks or routines (or both).
+In this case, when for example the same environmental response occurs, then a different assessment (reflection) would lead to a different implementation (action plan) i.e., affects future action.

+(NB shared mental models may be drawn on).